Evangelical Climate Initiative: History

-It was initially signed by 86 evangelical leaders and the presidents of 39 evangelical colleges.
-The number of signatories had risen to over 100 by December 2007, and as of July 2011 over 220 evangelical leaders had signed the call to action.
+The ECI was initially signed by 86 evangelical leaders and the presidents of 39 evangelical colleges.
+The number of signatories had risen to over 100 by December 2007, and as of July 2011 over 220 evangelical leaders (including the NAE) had signed the call to action.
 David P. Gushee, a professor of Christian ethics at Mercer University, helped draft the document.